massgravel/massgrave.dev/kms38.md

 ## How to remove KMS38?

--   In MAS, goto KMS38 Activation and apply Remove KM38 Protection option.
+-   In MAS, go to KMS38 Activation and apply the Remove KM38 Protection option.

--   After that, In MAS, goto Troubleshoot and apply Fix Licensing option.
+-   After that, In MAS, go to Troubleshoot and apply the Fix Licensing option.

 -   Done.